InsightEdge/insight-platform-patterns/fast-data-lake-processing.md

 #### Applicability
 when do you need it?
 Use fast data lake processing when:
-* Insights can give you business advantage.
+* Insights can give you business advantage
-* Paying real-time operational performance penalty for those insights is not acceptable.
+* Paying real-time operational performance penalty for those insights is not acceptable
 * Analysis/insights are executed on medium data size
-* The amount and intensity of the insights harvested is unknown or has big variation, and insights time should be near real time.
+* The amount and intensity of the insights harvested is unknown or has big variation, and insights time should be near real time
 * It is acceptable to derive the insights from data that is a couple of hours dated and not in the moment
-* The insights requires some type of modification/pre-processing on the live data.
+* The insights requires some type of modification/pre-processing on the live data

 #### Structure

-1. Extract the selected data to an schema side reservoir from the data lake, fold and index the data on the fly if needed.
+1. Extract the selected data to an schema side reservoir from the data lake, fold and index the data on the fly if needed
-2. On the side reservoir perform the needed analysis, queries or machine learning as much as needed.
+2. On the side reservoir perform the needed analysis, queries or machine learning as much as needed
 3. Repeat 1 and 2 as needed.

 #### Participants

 * business online transaction system that can be
     * Legacy database
-    * Some kind of Enterprise server.
+    * Some kind of Enterprise server
     * In memory technology
 * Data Lake that can be Amazon S3, HDFS or similar technologies.
 * A side reservoir serve as the fast data lake processing, this system should have the capability to run fast the analytic on its data and derive the insights, it should also be possible to fast ingest the data from the data lake to this reservoir.